doursand/drlnd_project1/README.md

 (For Windows users) Check out [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

+### dependencies

+Apart from the Unity environment, the following libraries are required for this project : matplotlib, numpy, pytorch.
+All code is using python

+### Instruction

+The main code is included in the jupyter notebook named Navigation.ipynb model.py contains the pytorch neural network definition dqn_agent.py contains the code for the Reinforcement Learning agent

 ### Credit

 All credits go to Udacity as the code presented is largely inspired from one of the nano degree exercise